 30 (Lower) Stuart St

 Quality fish freshly caught off our southern coast, battered, crumbed or pan fried.
 Add your choice of fries and fresh salads, and perhaps a side of salt'n'pepper squid.
+For regulars 'in the know' the menu's Thai dishes are always popular.
 Pair with a Mac's beer or a chilled glass of Central Otago sauvignon…..what's not to love?

 424 George St